 The Hidden Cost of Digital ID Requirements

-When Louisiana became the first state to require age verification for adult websites in 2023, lawmakers promised it would be simple and secure.
+When Louisiana became the first state to require age verification for adult websites in 2023, lawmakers promised it'd be simple and secure.
 Users would just need to verify their age once, they said, and their privacy would be protected.
-The reality has been far more complex.
+But the reality?
+It's been way more complicated than that.

-The implications extend far beyond adult content.
-Social media platforms, gaming sites, and even news websites are being pressured to implement similar systems.
-In the UK, proposed legislation would require age checks for any site that might be accessed by children – essentially the entire internet.
+This goes way beyond just adult sites though.
+Social media platforms, gaming sites, and even news websites are getting pressured to set up the same kind of systems.
+In the UK, they're actually proposing laws that would require age checks for any site kids might visit – which is basically the whole internet.

 Data Breach Risk: Age verification databases have already become prime targets for hackers.
 A breach could expose not just names and addresses, but detailed browsing histories tied to real identities – a blackmailer's dream.